IanLewis42/GravStorm/readme.txt

 Thrust/Joystick Button fires your engine.

 Some levels have a race track.
 This should be described in the level text.
-Current lap time and last completed lap time are displayed in the status panel.
+Current lap time, last completed lap time and best lap time for this game are displayed in the status panel.
+If you complete a lap, the best times (and players who set them) will be displayed at the end of the game.

 o Single player 'Mission' levels
   These are largely based on the 'Thrust' maps.
 Here, the objective is to rescue the miners who are stuck at the bottom of the cave system.
 Land on the 'blue' pads to rescue them.
 Land on the 'red' pads to collect jewels for bonus points.
 Beware that your ship will be heavier with extra passengers and cargo!
 Fly off away from the surface to complete the level.